SPARQL-Anything/PySPARQL-Anything/README.md

 The currently supported arguments are as follows.

 ```
- q: str - The path to the file storing the query to execute or the query itself.
+ query: str - The path to the file storing the query to execute or the query itself.

- o: str - OPTIONAL - The path to the output file.
+ output: str - OPTIONAL - The path to the output file.
 [Default: STDOUT]

- l: str - OPTIONAL - The path to one RDF file or a folder including a set of
+ load: str - OPTIONAL - The path to one RDF file or a folder including a set of
           files to be loaded.
 When present, the data is loaded in memory and
           the query executed against it.

- f: str - OPTIONAL -  Format of the output file.
+ format: str - OPTIONAL -  Format of the output file.
 Supported values: JSON, XML,
           CSV, TEXT, TTL, NT, NQ.
 [Default:TEXT or TTL]

- v: dict[str, str] - OPTIONAL - Values passed as input parameter to a query template.
+ values: dict[str, str] - OPTIONAL - Values passed as input parameter to a query template.
                      When present, the query is pre-processed by substituting variable
                      names with the values provided.
                      The argument can be used in two ways: